secomms/EEG-BioAuth/README.md

 2. **CUDA Errors**: Ensure proper GPU drivers and PyTorch installation
 3. **Import Errors**: Verify all dependencies are installed
 4. **Data Format Errors**: Check AMIGOS dataset format compatibility

-**Getting Help:**

-1. Check the [Issues](issues) page for known problems
-2. Review the documentation thoroughly
-3. Contact the maintainers for research-specific questions

----

-*This README was generated as part of a publication-ready research package.
-Last updated: 2024*